 |Click here for detailed information on the Wage Subsidy Scheme.

 Technology has opened up numerous possibilities for developing your own small business idea.
-People with disabilities who want to start their own business may be eligible for the Back to Work Enterprise Allowance which encourages unemployed people (among others), and people getting Disability Allowance or Blind Person's Pension to take up self-employment.
+People with disabilities who want to start their own business may be eligible for the Back to Work Enterprise Allowance (BTWEA) which encourages unemployed people (among others), and people getting Disability Allowance or Blind Person's Pension to take up self-employment.

 The Workway website (workway.ie) provides a range of useful Workplace related materials and information.
 It describes reasonable accommodation that can be made for different disabilities.